briankoser/kodex/_drafts/butlerian-manifesto.md

 - Sunlight is more human than electric light.
 - Driving with the windows down is more human than driving with the windows up.
 - Physical media is more human than online streaming.
-- Being occasionally bord is more human than never being bored.
+- Being occasionally bored is more human than never being bored.
 - Running outside is more human than running on a treadmill.
-- Worshipping in a church is more human than worshipping on your couch watching a church on TV.
+- Worshipping in a church is more human than watching a church service on TV.
 - Face-to-face relationships are more human than internet relationships.
 - Dating is more human than online dating.
 - Asking a machine to do something you understand how to do is more human than asking a machine to do something you don't understand.
+- Having an experience is more human than taking a picture or video of an experience.
+- Growing food is more human than buying food.
+- Preparing food is more human than buying prepared food.